-54. Defendants Watts and Mohammed were criminally charged in federal court in February 2012 after shaking down a federal informant they believed was a drug dealer.
+57. Defendants Watts and Mohammed were criminally charged in federal court in February 2012 after shaking down a federal informant they believed was a drug dealer.

-55. ANSWER: Defendant Officers, on information and belief, admit that in February 2012 Defendants Watts and Mohammed were charged with theft of government funds arising from a November 2011 incident in which they were involved while they were off-duty.
+ANSWER: Defendant Officers, on information and belief, admit that in February 2012 Defendants Watts and Mohammed were charged with theft of government funds arising from a November 2011 incident that occurred while they were off-duty.
 On information and belief, Defendant Officers deny the remaining allegations in Paragraph.

-56. Defendant Mohammed pleaded guilty in 2012.
+58. Defendant Mohammed pleaded guilty in 2012.